bjornbytes/lovr/README.md

 end
 ```

-Drag the `myGame` folder onto a shortcut to `lovr.exe`.
+Finally, drag the `myGame` folder onto `lovr.exe`.
 You should see a spinning purple cube!

 #### 3D Models